irisnet/irishub/docs/concepts/validator-faq.md

 #### Tendermint Key

-This is a unique key used to sign consensus votes.
+This is an unique key used to sign consensus votes.

 - It is associated with a public key `icp` (Get this value with `iris tendermint show-validator`)
 - It is generated when the node is created with `iris init`.